A personality quiz is a great way to build an engaged audience and generate leads for your company.

 8. Zapier will now prompt you to test out the step to finish off.
 Once this is done you’ll need to set up a Filter to only send this variant of the email to the respondents who were deemed to be “strangers”.
 Do this by clicking on the little + button in between the Trigger and the Action sections and hitting the Filter button.

-9. Now you tell to tell Zapier to only send the mail if the Score value in the typeform is less than 6 (this follows the same logic for the “stranger” categorization as the typeform).
+9. Now you can tell Zapier to only send the mail if the Score value in the typeform is less than 6 (this follows the same logic for the “stranger” categorization as the typeform).

 10. Once you’re done with this Filter, you’ll need to repeat steps 1-9 for the other email variants (in Amplitude’s case “acquaintance” and “best friend”), copying in the corresponding subject lines and body email copy.